 This measurement is performed by frequency sweeping the uplink test signal to a spacecraft receiver and tracking the downlink baseband frequency while measuring the baseband signal amplitude.
+For Sarsat SARR-2, only the PDS signal is to be measured.
 The desired arrangement can be achieved using a standard spectrum analyzer tracking generator setup.

-It is desirable to perform the test for both the AGC and fixed gain mode configuration.
+In the case of Sarsat SARR-1, it is desirable to perform the test for both the AGC and fixed gain mode configuration.